 Initially, when I charged it via the computer the first couple of times, it charged well.
 But then, I took it on the road and put the solar-powered promise to the test.
 It was inconsistent.
 In direct sunlight, I could only charge my digital camera 1/4 the battery and if you know, that’s not enough last even an hour of shooting.

 I had to resort to my electrically charged charger.
 The only thing this has been good for is as a solar-charged flash light.

 My next solar charger I quite like.
 It’s a winner so far.
 Unfortunately, I’ve only ever known it to come with the SteriPEN Freedom Solar Bundle Box set.
 So you’d need to buy the box set and get a SteriPEN too, which is not a problem if you are traveling to a country where the drinking water is suspect.
 Solar battery has 2,000maH and holds a good charge.
 You can charge both ways ~ sun and USB cable.
 Charging by the sun takes a while though (over an hour, so it’s relatively slow) and you need direct sunlight.
 I’ve taken this traveling with me and it’s lasted a few years now.
 I like to leave it on my car dashboard and use it when I’m in a pinch.

 If anyone has had a different experience, please tell me which brand you’ve used.

 How do you keep charged when you travel?
 What are your favorite external battery chargers?

-Note: This post contains a couple of affiliate links.
-I receive a eensie-tiny percentage if you purchase anything from this site.
-This is at no additional cost to you, so it’s a win-win situation.
+Note: This post contains affiliate links.
+I receive a small commission if you purchase anything from this site using this a link.
+This is at no additional cost to you and you would be supporting this site’s work!